QED-it/zcash_tx_tool/README.md

 docker run -p 18232:18232 qedit/zebra-regtest-txv6
 ```

-For more details on how the Docker image is created and synchronized, refer to the [Dockerfile](./Dockerfile).
+For more details on how the Docker image is created and synchronized, refer to the [Dockerfile-zebra](./Dockerfile-zebra).

-### 2. Set Up and Run the Zcash Transaction Tool
+### 2. Set Up and Run the Zcash tx-tool

 In a separate terminal window, perform the following steps: